davidlaprade/davidlaprade.github.io/_drafts/2018-11-23-my-biggest-doubt-about-btc.md

 But what about minor exploits?

-What if the attack that succeeds is fairly small, effecting just a small fraction of Bitcoin's total value.
+What if the attack that succeeds is fairly small, effecting just a small fraction of Bitcoin's total value?
 Maybe just a hundred people, or a thousand.
 A couple discreet exploits of the same bug, over the course of a few hundred blocks.
 A few million dollars are stolen in total.
 A drop in the bucket.
 A fraction of a fraction.
 It takes a while for people to even notice.